Households will have to wait until March for help with energy bills – minister

 It has been reported that the Chancellor Rishi Sunak is considering making direct payments of up to £500 to struggling families as the cost of energy bills are set to soar.

-But Kwasi Kwarteng said the Government was “trying to work out the best way to deal with what is a really, really serious problem”.
+But Kwasi Kwarteng said the Government is “trying to work out the best way to deal with what is a really, really serious problem”.

 The Social Market Foundation think tank has proposed cash payments of up to £500 would be the best answer to the cost-of-living crisis.